This is the story of a Melbourne Cup Hero.Listen to audio version

 He had been given a chance by Michelle’s boss Darren Weir as a strapper and had rewarded Darren by working hard and proving a success in the yard.

 Michelle also had reason to be grateful to her boss for even getting the ride today.
-When Weir chose Michelle to ride his horse in the Cup she would be only the 4th female jockey to participate in the race - and the owners didn’t like it.
+When Weir chose Michelle to ride his horse in the Cup she would be only the 4th female jockey to participate in one of the most famous horse races in the world - and the owners didn’t like it.
 They wanted a male jockey but Weir stuck to his guns and insisted Payne was the best jockey for the horse.

 As Prince Of Penzance was lead quietly to the stalls Michelle dismissed all thoughts and focussed entirely on the race that was about to start.